mesosphere/mesos-dns/docs/docs/faq.md

 #### Slaves cannot connect to Mesos-DNS

 Make sure that port `53` is not blocked by a firewall rule on your cluster.
 For example, [Google Cloud Platform](https://cloud.google.com/) blocks port `53` by default.
-If you use the `zk` field, you should also check if the Zookeeper port is blocked either.
+If you use the `zk` field, you should also check if the Zookeeper port is not blocked either.
+Finally, if you use the HTTP interface for Mesos-DNS, make sure that the `httpport` is open.

 Check the `/etc/resolv.conf` file.
 If multiple nameservers are listed and Mesos-DNS is not the first one, the slave will first connect to the other name servers.
 If `options rotate` is used and one of the listed nameservers is not Mesos-DNS, then you will get intermittent failures.